Poland Expat Guide: Pros & Cons of Living in Poland

 Let’s be real: I still remember my own grandma was worried about crossing the Vistula River because if “Russians come they destroy bridges and you won’t be able to come back” and my parents were freaking out not to give any information on the phone because “someone must be listening”.

-Let’s not forget that Poland still had food ration cards, just like those in Cuba, when I was a toddler and my mom was driving me to school with a Fiat 126p that people think are so “cool”.
+Let’s not forget that Poland still had food ration cards, just like those in Cuba, when I was a toddler and my mom was driving me to school with a Fiat 126p that Americans think is so “cool” when they see them in Cuba.
 They weren’t, trust me.
+Poland has come a long way to achieve everything it achieved as a country over the past 25 years.

 The ruling party is so popular because they want to keep “Poland for Poles” and defend the old ways, so they’re very against liberalism and a lot of people support these ideas.
 Now, before you freak out – not all these ideas are bad because things are never black and white.